celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 {% endhint %}

 {% hint style="info" %}
 **Release Candidate**: Use of Celo Mainnet Release Candidate network is subject to [these terms](../important-information/rc-network-disclaimer.md).
-Please note that this network may not graduate to Celo Mainnet, in which case a new network will be stood up, and new ReleaseGold contracts deployed with different addresses.
+Please note that this network may not graduate to Celo Mainnet, in which case a new network will be stood up, and new `ReleaseGold` contracts deployed with different addresses.
 You will then need to follow this guide again.
 {% endhint %}

 ## Support

 If you have any questions or need assistance with these instructions, please contact cLabs or ask in the `#celo-gold-holders` channel on [Celo's Discord server](https://chat.celo.org).
 Remember that Discord is a public channel: never disclose mnemonics, private keys, unsantized log output, or personal information.

+Please refer to the [Ledger Troubleshooting](ledger.md#troubleshooting) for issues using Ledgers with the Celo CLI.

 ## Outline

 In this guide, you will:

 * Install the Celo CLI
-* Access the ReleaseGold account associated with your address using your existing Ledger
+* Access the `ReleaseGold` account associated with your address using your existing Ledger
 * Authorize a voting key, which you will hold on a new, second Ledger
-* Lock some of the Gold in your ReleaseGold account
+* Lock some of the Gold in your `ReleaseGold` account
 * Use that Locked Gold to vote for validator groups to operate Celo's [Proof of Stake](celo-codebase/protocol/proof-of-stake/README.md) network (and in doing so be ready to receive epoch rewards of 6% when the community enables them in a forthcoming governance proposal)

 ## Preparing Ledgers